 - SPEARHEAD-1 Phase 2 Trial with afami-cel (ADP-A2M4): - Our registration directed Phase 2 clinical trial is ongoing in synovial sarcoma in which the MAGE-A4 antigen is expressed.
-During 2021, enrolment in Cohort 1 was completed, and the cohort met its primary endpoint with an overall response rate per independent review of 34%.
-Subject to the successful filing and approval of a BLA by the FDA we plan to commercially launch afami-cel in the United States.
-Cohort 2 of the trial was initiated in 2021 and is ongoing.
+Filing of a Biologics License Application (BLA) for afamitresgene autoleucel or "afami-cel" in synovial sarcoma has been initiated with the U.S. Food and Drug Administration ("FDA"), with completion of the filing targeted for mid-2023.
+Cohort 2 of the trial is ongoing and enrollment has now completed.